iluwatar/java-design-patterns/factory-kit/README.md

 ## When to Use the Factory Kit Pattern in Java

-Use the Factory Kit pattern when
+Use the Factory Kit Pattern when

-* The factory class can't anticipate the types of objects it must create
+* The factory class cannot anticipate the types of objects it must create, and a new instance of a custom builder is needed.
-* A new instance of a custom builder is needed instead of a global one
+* A new instance of a custom builder is needed instead of a global one.
-* The types of objects that the factory can build need to be defined outside the class
+* The types of objects that the factory can build need to be defined outside the class.
-* The builder and creator interfaces need to be separated
+* The builder and creator interfaces need to be separated.
-* Game developments and other applications that have user customisation
+* Game developments and other applications that have user customization.

 ## Factory Kit Pattern Java Tutorials